ZurkoLucrecia/Zurko_Lucrecia/README.md

 ## What does it have?
 - It has a developer profile with name, age, profession, skills, location, and employment status.
 - It has a function that returns a complete self-introduction in English.
-- It uses basic JavaScript syntax like objects, arrays, functions, conditionals, and template strings.

 ## How often do you update it?
 This project is part of a course assignment, so it will be updated only if needed for future practices.